 Deck Stairs & Skirting

-Temporary stairs are placed on the front deck and will remain in place until front concrete is poured (note that temporary stairs will be removed for a short period while concrete work is under way), at which point permanent stairs will be scheduled for installation.
-Our decking contractor will arrive without prior notice and will need to plug into your external power outlet to complete their work.
-Please contact our Seasonal Department if you need any adjustments to the temporary front stair or metal walkways.
+- Temporary stairs are placed on the front deck and remain in place until front concrete is poured (note that temporary stairs will be removed for a short period while concrete work is under way).

 Landscaping (Topsoil, Sod, Trees and Shrubs)

-Where Pacesetter has provided landscaping, the inspection is automatically requested, and the homeowner does not need to arrange anything.
+- If Pacesetter has provided landscaping, the inspection is automatically requested, and the homeowner does not need to arrange it.

-For further clarification on our seasonal process, please refer to our Frequently Asked Questions button below.
-Do not hesitate to contact us by email (firstname.lastname@example.org) or by telephone (780-733-7357) at any time!
+For further clarification on our seasonal process, please contact us by email at firstname.lastname@example.org or by telephone 780-733-7357

 SOME QUESTIONS YOU MIGHT HAVE ABOUT YOUR NEW LANDSCAPING, GRADING, AND THE DEPOSIT PROCESS…